Modular Blind Video Quality Assessment: Related Work

-UGC videos encompass a broad spectrum of content, spatial resolutions, and frame rates, leading to a diverse array of spatiotemporal distortions.
-Numerous BVQA models have made significant advancements in the evaluation of UGC videos.
-Knowledge-driven BVQA models depend on handcrafted features extracted from both the spatial and temporal domains to evaluate video quality.
-Prominent models in this category include V-BLIINDS~\cite{saad2014blind}, VIIDEO~\cite{mittal2015completely}, TLVQM~\cite{korhonen2019two}, and VIDEVAL~\cite{tu2021ugc}.
-Recent research has emphasized the improvement of BVQA models by incorporating both handcrafted features and features extracted from pretrained CNN models.
-Notable models in this regard include CNN-TLVQM~\cite{korhonen2020blind} and RAPIQUE~\cite{tu2021rapique}.
-There has been a notable shift towards the prevalence of learning-based approaches that effectively extract semantic information, resulting in superior performance in UGC VQA.
-VSFA~\cite{li2019quality}, Li22~\cite{li2022blindly}, PVQ~\cite{ying2021patch}, and CoINVQ~\cite{wang2021rich} extract features using different pretrained networks and train the regression module separately.
-Yi21~\cite{yi2021attention} and SimpleVQA~\cite{sun2022deep} downscale videos to low spatial and temporal resolution, followed by end-to-end fine-tuning of the model.
-FastVQA~\cite{wu2022fast} employs a spatiotemporal grid mini-cube sampling method to extract fragments from original videos, enabling end-to-end training of the VQA model.
-DOVER~\cite{wu2022disentangling} further enhances FastVQA by integrating a pretrained ConvNeXt-T~\cite{liu2022convnet} designed for image aesthetic assessment.
-Currently, FastVQA and DOVER represent state-of-the-art performance in the field.
+UGC videos cover a wide range of natural scenes, spatial resolutions, and frame rates, leading to a diverse array of spatiotemporal distortions.
+Current BVQA models have achieved considerable progress in assessing the quality of UGC videos.
+In particular, knowledge-driven BVQA models primarily rely on manually crafted features from both spatial and temporal domains to determine video quality.
+Notable examples of such models are V-BLIINDS~\cite{saad2014blind}, VIIDEO~\cite{mittal2015completely}, TLVQM~\cite{korhonen2019two}, and VIDEVAL~\cite{tu2021ugc}.
+Recent studies have been focusing on enhancing BVQA models by integrating handcrafted features with those computed by pretrained CNNs.
+Representative models in this regard include CNN-TLVQM~\cite{korhonen2020blind} and RAPIQUE~\cite{tu2021rapique}.
+Meanwhile, there has been a shift towards purely learning-based approaches.
+VSFA~\cite{li2019quality}, Li22~\cite{li2022blindly}, PVQ~\cite{ying2021patch}, and CoINVQ~\cite{wang2021rich} leverage various pretrained networks as fixed feature extractors, and train the regression module independently.
+Yi21~\cite{yi2021attention} and SimpleVQA~\cite{sun2022deep} reduce the video resolution in space and time, followed by end-to-end fine-tuning.
+FastVQA~\cite{wu2022fast} extracts spatially localized and temporally aligned cubes (termed as fragments) to facilitate end-to-end training.
+DOVER~\cite{wu2022disentangling} further enhances FastVQA by integrating a pretrained ConvNeXt-T~\cite{liu2022convnet} designed for image aesthetics assessment.